London fire brigade says still working to get tower block fire under control

-LONDON Fire crews are still working to bring a fire at a London apartment block under control but it is not in danger of collapsing, the London Fire Brigade said on Wednesday.
+LONDON (Reuters) - Fire crews are still working to bring a fire at a London apartment block under control but it is not in danger of collapsing, the London Fire Brigade said on Wednesday.

 Fire engulfed the 24-storey block of flats in central London in the early hours of Wednesday, killing some people, injuring at least 50 more and trapping some residents asleep inside the towering inferno.